Jeong Hu-gyeom

-Life
+Biography

 Jeong Hu-gyeom was born in 1749 as the second son of Jeong Seok-dal (a fisherman and 4th cousin of Jeong Chi-dal, Princess Hwawan's husband) and Lady Yi of the Jeonju Yi clan.

 When he was a child, he was Crown Prince Yi San's study partner at the Confucian Academy.
 In his teens he studied in Qing China and as an adult he was very successful.
 He became a key member of the No-ron Faction and also part of the plot to destroy Yi San (Jeongjo).
 When the participants were punished, he was exiled to Kyongwon County in Hamgyong Province and put to death by poison.